A local news station recently reported

 - An oral report of the allegation should also be made to the Chancellor of the Diocese of Palm Beach.

 - The diocesan attorney reports the allegation to the state attorney.

 - The person receiving the allegation reports it to the appropriate immediate authority, such as the school principal or pastor.

 - Within 48 hours, the person receiving the allegation makes a written report of it for the Department of Children and Families.

 If you've been the victim of sexual abuse by church personnel within the Palm Beach Diocese, regardless of how long ago that abuse occurred, you may be wondering who to turn to and what your legal options are.
 Let us help you by providing a safe and compassionate place in which to share your situation and have your questions answered by a qualified attorney who understands the issues surrounding sexual abuse and the Catholic faith.

-With offices across both Florida coasts, you can easily reach Dolman Law Group and Sibley Dolman at 833-552-7274 or by contacting us online.
+With offices across both Florida coasts, you can easily reach Dolman Law Group Accident Injury Lawyers, PA at 833-552-7274 or by contacting us online